|Updated: 21.12.2016 - Next update: 20.12.2017|

 The numbers of children placed outside the home depict the mental and economic ill-being of families and emphasise the need to focus on children and adolescents.
 Whenever the child’s own parents are unable to cope with the child’s care and upbringing, child welfare secures the child’s living conditions and preconditions for development, by placing the child in family or institutional care.

 Reasons for placements outside the home can include causes due to the parents and children alike.
-Substance abuse is the underlying cause in many cases.
 Parallel to this indicator, long-term statistics on reports to child welfare should be examined, since changes in these are also reflected in statistics on taking children into custody.
 Intensifying outpatient support measures may reduce the number of placements, but that may also increase the number of children taken into custody, as more situations requiring child welfare measures come to light.